DSG Global, Inc. and Imperium Motor Corp. Build on Successful Grand Opening with Arrival of the Skywell 12 Meter All Electric City Bus and Terra Trucks

-SURREY, British Columbia, June 23, 2021 (GLOBE NEWSWIRE) -- via Investor Wire – DSG Global, Inc. (OTCQB: DSGT) (“DSGT” or the “Company”) announces today that the Skywell 12 Meter Fully Electric City Bus and Terra Trucks have arrived in Port Hueneme, California.
+SURREY, British Columbia, June 23, 2021 (GLOBE NEWSWIRE) -- DSG Global, Inc. (OTCQB: DSGT) (“DSGT” or the “Company”) announces today that the Skywell 12 Meter Fully Electric City Bus and Terra Trucks have arrived in Port Hueneme, California.

 The Skywell 12 Meter model is one of the highest quality and most efficient fully electric buses in the industry.
 With five dedicated factories, delivery time can be achieved in as little as 90 days in many cases.
 Skywell is one of the top suppliers of electric buses worldwide and is known for its great designs and durability.